 Another misconception about email marketing is that email automation has to be customized and developed by someone who knows code, email marketing automation is in email marketing software templates that can easily create email sequences with just a single click.

-There are many types of email automation software products available on the market that offer different kinds of functionality.
-Most applications allow marketers to segment contacts into various lists based on users' behavior or interests while others let you automate emails per customer purchase history or their subscription preferences.
+Many types of email automation software products on the market offer different kinds of functionality.
+Most applications allow marketers to segment contacts into various lists based on users’ behavior or interests while others let you automate emails per customer purchase history or subscription preferences.

 How Do I Get Started with Email Marketing Automation?

 If you’re already using a CRM – customer relationship management software program – then it may include this functionality as standard or you would be able to add it on later.